 - Records from your employer about any insurance coverage, missed work, and your rate of pay

 There’s simply no such thing as “too much evidence.”
 The information you gather at a car accident scene and in the days, weeks, or even months after the accident all help your attorney strengthen your case and demand more money for your insurance settlement.

 Seek Medical Attention Right Away

-Another way you can help your attorney get the most money from your car accident is by getting a medical exam right away after a car accident, no matter what.
+Another way you can help your attorney get more money from your car accident settlement is by getting a medical exam immediately after a car accident, no matter what.

 Many people refuse medical treatment at the scene of a car accident because they don’t “feel hurt.”
 Don’t be one of those people!
 Just because you feel okay does not mean that you are, in fact, “okay.”
 It may come as a surprise, but many fatal or seriously life-altering car accident injuries do not present symptoms immediately.

 A doctor, however, can spot these injuries and begin treating them immediately, quite possibly saving your life.
-Let an EMT check you over at the accident, take a ride in an ambulance if the EMT recommends it, and always go see your regular doctor no later than the next day for a full and thorough examination.
+Let an EMT check you over at the accident, take a ride in an ambulance if the EMT recommends it, and always go to your regular doctor as soon as possible for a full and thorough examination.

-Getting prompt medical care is not only important for your wellbeing it also helps you and your lawyer get you the most money from the accident.
+Getting prompt medical care is not only important for your well-being, but it also helps you and your lawyer get the most money from the accident.
 By receiving treatment right after an accident, you create medical records that show the obvious connection between the crash and your injuries.
-These medical records can help prove your injuries and how much money you needed to treat them.
+These medical records can help prove your injuries and how much money you need to treat them.

 You might also need to report the accident to your auto insurance company.
 Most insurance policies require you to notify your carrier about a covered accident or other event within a relatively short amount of time.
 Failing to do so could lead to the insurance company rejecting your claim entirely.
-Check your policy or consult your lawyer for further guidance.
+Check your policy or ask a lawyer for further guidance.

-(One thing to remember: when on the phone with any insurance company representative, do not say anything that someone could mistake as acceptance of blame for the car accident, not even “I should have seen him coming” or “He came out of nowhere” could cause trouble for your claim.
-Stick to the facts only.)
+**Important: when you are on the phone with any insurance company representative, do not say anything that could be mistaken as accepting blame for the car accident.
+For example, “I should have seen him coming” or “He came out of nowhere” could cause trouble for your claim.
+Stick to the facts only.

 Keep Your Accident Off Social Media

-The unfortunate truth is insurance companies and defense attorneys look for any reason at all not to pay you the money you deserve.
+The unfortunate truth is insurance companies, and defense attorneys look for any reason not to pay you the money you deserve.
 Social media posts can be their ace in the hole.

 “Oh look,” they’ll say, “she went camping after the accident, so her back must not hurt too badly!
 Oh, and here’s a picture on Instagram of her smiling in a rowboat.
 Does that look like an injured accident victim to you?”

 You get the idea.
-If you want to get the most money from your car accident, be wary of social media and remember the classic quote, “anything you say can and will be used against you.”
+If you want to get more money from a car accident settlement, be wary of social media.
+Remember the classic quote, “Anything you say (or post) can and will be used against you.”

-Never, Ever, Say “Yes” to a Settlement Without First Talking to a Lawyer
+Never, Ever, Accept a Settlement Without Talking to a Lawyer First

 Want the most money from your car accident case?
 Don’t settle for less than you deserve.
 Often, when victims forego legal help and negotiate with insurance companies on their own, it’s a disaster waiting to happen.
-You may not know what you’re owed or how to maximize your settlement, but it’s our job to!
+You may not know how much you deserve or how to maximize your settlement.
+It’s our job to fight for you!

 Insurance companies and defense lawyers will try almost anything to avoid paying car accident victims the money they deserve.
-One classic tactic involves calling up accident victims right after the accident—within the first 48 hours—and offering a quick settlement to “make things right.”
+One classic tactic involves calling accident victims right after the accident—often within the first 48 hours—and offering a quick settlement to “make things right.”
 Don’t fall for that trick.
-This number is always pitifully low, and accepting it closes off your options to seek more later.
+The first settlement amount is always pitifully low, and accepting it closes off your options to seek more later.

 The same goes for negotiating one-on-one with the driver who hit you.
-Many careless drivers will want to keep insurance and lawyers totally out of the picture.
-Of course they want to avoid consequences, records, or increased premiums.
-But if the other driver offers you cash or tells you knows someone who can fix your car for free, don’t even entertain this option.
-You could be left empty-handed when you need to pay medical bills for your car accident injuries that don’t pop up until much later.
+Many careless drivers will want to keep insurance and lawyers totally out of the picture to avoid consequences, a bad traffic record, or increased premiums.
+But if the other driver offers you cash or tells you they know someone who can fix your car for free, don’t even consider it.
+You could be left empty-handed when you need to pay medical bills for your car accident injuries that don’t arise until much later.

-Bottom line: Leave it to an experienced lawyer to negotiate on your behalf.
+Bottom line: Leave it to an experienced Houston accident lawyer to negotiate on your behalf.

 In short, getting a fair settlement or a successful jury verdict doesn’t happen overnight.
-Lawyers for car accident victims frequently undergo multiple rounds of negotiation before a settlement is reached.
-Often, the highest settlement offers do not materialize until the parties have prepared to take a case to trial, or even after a trial has begun.
+Lawyers for car accident victims in Houston frequently undergo multiple rounds of negotiation before a settlement is reached.
+Often, the highest settlement offers do not materialize until the parties have prepared to take a case to trial or even after a trial has begun.

 12777 Jones Rd